ArthurPicouleau/Iot_Project_2/README.md

 In this second program, we wanted to use the three LEDs on the board.
 To do this, we developed a program that allows the user to change the LED by double-tapping between his index finger and thumb.

 # Code 3 : Control of the blink

-In this third and final code, we decided to play with the flashing frequency of the red LED.
-Each double tap increases the time when LED lights up and the moment when it goes out.
+In the third program, we use the double tap to control how long the LED lights up.
+Each double tap increases the time when LED lights up.